Contents

 Staff expenses and\or hourly rates

-In addition, don’t forget about other staff — QAs, product managers, and UX/UI designers.
-Their work will take you about 40% of spendings on the whole project.
+In addition, don’t forget about other staff involved in the Flutter app development process — QAs, product managers, and UX/UI designers.
+Their work will take you about 40% of the whole project’s spendings.

 If you wonder how to gather your team and how much it will cost, check out our blog post on how to hire mobile app developers.

-The framework is absolutely free, even for commercial use.
-But you may need some other tools for which you might need to pay.
+Flutter development framework is available absolutely for free, even for commercial use.
+But you may need some other tools to build your app, for which you might need to pay.

-Below you’ll find a list of some tools you may need.
+Below you’ll find a list of some tools you may require.

-• An integrated development environment (IDE) — special software for building applications.
+- An integrated development environment (IDE) — special software for building apps.
 Developers usually prefer Android Studio, Visual Studio Code, and XCode.
 Those tools are free.
 For some other IDEs, such as IntelliJ IDEA Ultimate, you might need to pay.

 Hardware for Flutter developers

-If you’ve chosen to hire an in-house team, keep in mind that you are to provide them with quality technical equipment, such as productive, up-to-date computers.
+If you’ve chosen to hire an in-house Flutter team, keep in mind that you are to provide them with quality technical equipment, such as productive, up-to-date computers.
 Ideally, your developers should have Macs: in simple terms, MacOS is pre-tailored for both iOS and Android app development because all these operating systems are of the same family — Unix (while Windows is not).
 Developers prefer iMacs or MacBooks.
-For example, a 13-inch Apple MacBook Pro price starts from about $1,300.
+For example, a 13-inch Apple MacBook Pro costs about $1,300.

 Design costs